Constating Documents and By-Laws

 Mountain Province has a Business Conduct Policy to ensure that directors, officers, employees and consultants of the Company conduct themselves ethically at all times.
 To view the Business Conduct Policy, click here.

 As a public company, the integrity, transparency and accountability of the financial, administrative and management practices of Mountain Province Diamonds Inc. is critical.
 This guides the decisions of the board of directors of the Company and is relied upon by shareholders of the Company and the financial markets.
 For these reasons, it is critical for the Company and its subsidiaries to maintain a workplace where concerns regarding questionable business practices can be raised without fear of any discrimination, retaliation or harassment.
 To this end, Mountain Province implemented a Whistleblower Policy, click here.

 Extractive Sector Transparency Measures Act

-For the most recent fiscal year ended December 31, 2016, the Company did not have any direct reportable payments of $100,000 or more to any levels of Government in Canada and abroad as defined under the Extractive Sector Transparency Measures Act.
+For the fiscal years ended December 31, 2017 and 2016, the Company did not have any direct reportable payments of $100,000 or more to any levels of Government in Canada and abroad as defined under the Extractive Sector Transparency Measures Act.
 Any reportable payments made through the Joint Venture of the Gahcho Kué Diamond Mine have been reported by the Operator.